Rohan00kumar/Homonyms-detection/README.md

 ## 🚀 **How It Works**
 ### 1. **Data Preprocessing**
+- First Run is `homonymsV1.ipynb` then `homonymsV2.ipynb` it will be prepare clean dataset then loaded from `data.csv`.
 - Data is loaded from `data.csv`.
 - Metadata (title, genre, tags) is combined and vectorized using **TF-IDF** (Term Frequency-Inverse Document Frequency).
 - Vectorized data is used for clustering.